Supersonicboss1/Helpful-Websites-Supersonicboss1/README.md

 ## Piracy

-- [NXBrew](temp) is a piracy site containing most games you would want for switch, in DDL and torrent form.
+- [NXBrew](https://nxbrew.com/) is a piracy site containing most games you would want for switch, in DDL and torrent form.

-- The [Switch Pirates](temp) Subreddit contins many things related to piracy, and can be very helpful if you run into any issues.
+- The [Switch Pirates](https://www.reddit.com/r/SwitchPirates/) Subreddit contins many things related to piracy, and can be very helpful if you run into any issues.

-- The [NXNSPs](temp) Subreddit contains lots of game files, if NXbrew happens to either not have it, or is down.
+- The [SwitchNSPs](https://www.reddit.com/r/SwitchNSPs/) Subreddit contains many game NSPs, if NXbrew happens to either not have it, or its link is down.

 ### Sigpatches